keystonejs/keystone-nightwatch-e2e/README.md

 ## Adding New Tests
 You should consider adding new UI/UX/Functional tests if:

-- you introduce new UI elements (e.g., a new field type).
+- you introduce new UI elements (e.g., a new model).
-- you introduce new client side functionality that may cause a different UX experience.
+- you introduce new client side functionality that may cause a different UI/UX experience.
-- you introduce new server side functionality that may cause a different UX experience.
+- you introduce new server side functionality that may cause a different UI/UX experience.
 - you fix a bug that's does not have UI/UX/Functional test coverage

 ## Test Organization
 The best approach to keeping tests well organized is to:

-- when writing new tests, use an existing one as an example.
+- when writing new tests, keep it consistent and use an existing one as an example following the same style.
-- keep the test style consistent.
-- keep the test file structure consistent.
 - each test group must run on its own using the `--group` argument (that means, that each test within the group must undo any changes it does to the state of the UI)
 - each test within a group must run on its own using the `--test` argument (that means, that each test must undo any changes it does to the state of the UI)
-- when naming selectors (e.g., in adminUI.js) make sure to use a very descriptive name

-## Adding Field Tests
+## Adding Field Test Objects
 Built-in KeystoneJS fields are tested via Field Test Objects (see lib/src/fieldTestObjects).
-If and when KeystoneJS allows creating custom fields we will provide guidelines for writing Field Test Objects on your own.
-If you are adding support for a KeystoneJS built-in field type then follow the same structure as the existing Field Test Objects.
+If you are adding support for a new KeystoneJS field type then follow the same structure as the existing Field Test Objects.